Security Camera Installation Guides

 Installation can be hard.
 We’re happy to talk it over with you or take over a DIY project that you’ve realized needs professional installation.
 Our support hours are from 9AM-7PM Monday – Friday (EST) and we are available via chat, email, phones, and remote PC screen-sharing, if you need any help.
 You can reach us at 866-414-2553.

 Disclaimer: The laws governing cable and wire installation can vary from state to state and sometimes even counties and cities pass specific, unique laws regarding cabling; these state, county and city laws are too complex for us to explain.
-This page is not a how-to , as we cannot keep up with local laws.
+This page is not a how-to installation guide, as we cannot keep up with local laws.

 Although we now offer installation, locally, we started as a DIY-only company, and we primarily serve those adventurous types who want to run the cable for themselves.
 Even so, we get asked about do-it-yourself installation all the time….
 We wanted to post a few of our standard answers here.